 One of the greatest ways to stay on course is to track your progress!
 When you can see how far you've come and all the effort you've put in, it makes it harder to give up and that much easier to keep going.

 Have you encountered any of these threats on your path to achieving your goals?
 How did you overcome it?
-Let us know by commenting below or send us a quick note here.
+Let me know by commenting below or send me a quick note here.